JKSTAFF/match_complier/README.md

 With that said it's fine to use it complile for other routers in [support list](https://openwrt.org/toh/start).

 ## Main features
-* Integrated with MediaTek's non-free WiFi modules and fullcone-NAT support to improve connection quality
+* Integrated with wlan offload optimization and fullcone-NAT support to improve connection quality
 * Multiple WAN function allows you to increase the net speed exponentially
 * Build your own global transit between the router and private server.
 Xray is recommended due to its [ low CPU cost](https://github.com/v2ray/v2ray-core/issues/2636) and [UDP support](https://github.com/XTLS/Xray-core/discussions/252) as claimed
-* Only the hosting download and smb server function are retained on the USB port and SD card slot
+* Fully support LTE modules on USB port
 * Using nginx to provide luci and other web page over https.
 Remote access also available
 * HomeAssistant [intergration](https://www.home-assistant.io/integrations/luci/) compatible